Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

 * `X-Authenticated-Userid`, the logged-in user ID who has granted permission to the client (only if the consumer is not the 'anonymous' consumer)
 * `X-Anonymous-Consumer`, will be set to `true` when authentication failed, and the 'anonymous' consumer was set instead.

 You can use this information on your side to implement additional logic.
-You can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the Consumer.
+For example, you can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the Consumer.

 ----